DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 the correct hostnames, and a DHCP server that tells the devices on the network to use this DNS.

+# Prerequisites

+* machine that will be running it should have set static IP

 # Files and directory structure

 ```